На русском языке

 • 1.4 Strong interaction

-• 2 The constants in the quantum field theory
+• 2 Constants in quantum field theory

-• 3 The constants in other theories
+• 3 Constants in other theories

 • 3.1 String theory